-This exhibition includes sculptures, installations, and paintings produced over the past twenty years.
-Together, they show Banerjee’s ongoing desire to summarize the complexity, beauty, and sense of disequilibrium that can arise in a world undergoing constant fragmentation and renewal.
+This exhibition included sculptures, installations, and paintings produced over the past twenty years.
+Together, they showed Banerjee’s ongoing desire to summarize the complexity, beauty, and sense of disequilibrium that can arise in a world undergoing constant fragmentation and renewal.

 Exhibition labels and panels

 Watch the installation of one of the works in the exhibition.

 Born in Kolkata, India, in 1963, Banerjee moved with her family to England in 1968 after her father, a civil engineer, was recruited to work there by a multinational company.
 The family moved again in 1970 when her father accepted a position in New York City.
 After starting her professional life as a polymer research chemist, Banerjee realized that her real passion was for art.
 Since receiving her MFA from Yale University in 1995, Banerjee has exhibited in museums, galleries, and biennials internationally.
 Her work is in the collections of the Centre Georges Pompidou, the Pennsylvania Academy of the Fine Arts, the San Francisco Museum of Modern Art, the San José Museum of Art, and the Whitney Museum of American Art, among others.